The short answer

 If AI keeps naming your competitor, it is telling you their business is easier for a machine to trust, not better at the work.
 That is the most fixable problem in local marketing right now, because the signals AI reads are ones you control.
 Start by seeing the gap clearly.

 See which competitors AI is recommending in your market, and the exact gap to close.
 Get the AI Visibility Audit.
-You can also run the free AI Visibility Audit walkthrough or compare channel strategy on the ROI calculator.
+It is free, or you can compare channel strategy on the ROI calculator.